H-Street: History

-In late 1990, T-Mag and Ternasky diverged team talent to create Ron Allen's subsidiary company Life Skateboards showcasing Sean Sheffey, Kit Erickson, John Reeves, Kien Lieu, Noah Salasnek, Dave Donelson, Jesse Neuhaus and Brennand Schoeffel.
-H-Street also assisted in the early 1991 creation and distribution of Planet Earth Skateboards with Chris Miller and his team; Brian Lotti, Buster Halterman, Mark Roach, Trent Gaines, Felix Arguelles, Jason Ellis, Eric Jueden, Jovontae Turner and others.
+In late 1990, T-Mag and Ternasky diverged team talent to create Ron Allen's subsidiary company Life Skateboards showcasing Sean Sheffey, Noah Salasnek, Jesse Neuhaus, John Reeves, Dave Donelson, Kien Lieu, Brennand Schoeffel and Kit Erickson.
+H-Street also assisted in the early 1991 creation and distribution of Planet Earth Skateboards with Chris Miller and his team; Brian Lotti, Buster Halterman, Trent Gaines, Felix Arguelles, Jason Ellis, Eric Jueden, Jovontae Turner, Mark Roach and others.

 In late 1991, Ternasky abruptly left H-Street to create Plan B Skateboards with World Industries, recruiting numerous top H-Street riders in the process.
-This unforeseen exodus blindsided Magnusson and left him with a decimated team and substantial financial burden.
-Despite rebuilding his roster with team members Dan Peterka, Ocean Howell, Chad Vogt, Eric Koston, Damian Carabajal, Charlie Thomas and others, the changing industry landscape combined with the untimely death of Ternasky in a car accident in early 1994 prompted T-Mag to formally shutter H-Street and pursue other ventures including Evol Skateboards and later Osiris Shoes.
+This exodus left Magnusson with a decimated team and substantial financial burden.
+Despite rebuilding his roster with team members Eric Koston, Jason Rogers, Dan Peterka, Ocean Howell, Chad Vogt, Damian Carabajal, Charlie Thomas and others, the changing industry landscape combined with the untimely death of Ternasky in a car accident in early 1994 prompted T-Mag to formally shutter H-Street and pursue other ventures including Evol Skateboards and later Osiris Shoes.

 After years of requests and consideration, Magnusson along with partner/wife Monica Magnusson and Abuhamad resurrected the H-Street brand in 2013.
 At the forefront of the relaunch was honoring the H-Street legacy, history and soul of the team riders, of which the company was based on.
 T-Mag in collaboration with the original team artists and skaters, continues to create new designs as well as graphic Original Re-Issues with unique colorways in original sizes and limited numbered sequence, all hand silk screened and handmade in the USA.